BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: Can I speed up the syncing of the blockchain?

   A: You can grab a recent copy of the blockchain and incrementally sync from there.
 See [here](../Bootstrapping-the-Blockchain) for instructions.
-  Or, you can sync [with checkpoints](../wallets/Using-checkpoints)(only with zedwallet).
+  Or, you can sync [with checkpoints](../wallets/Using-checkpoints)(only with BLOCWallet).

 #### Q: Can I skip the syncing?

-  A: Yes, you can currently use a remote node with zedwallet and Nest wallet.
+  A: Yes, you can currently use a remote node with BLOCWallet and BLOC R0C Wallet.
 The keys stay on your PC, so it's secure.
 Check [this guide](wallets/Using-remote-nodes) for more information.

 #### Q: What does it mean if my balance is locked?

   A: This is a transfer which hasn't been confirmed by the network yet.
-It will move into your main balance shortly, generally after 3 minutes.
+It will move into your main balance shortly, generally after 4 minutes.

-#### Q: In zedwallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
+#### Q: In BLOCWallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?

   A: This is caused by some broken Windows crypto keys.
 In the address bar in Windows Explorer, type `%AppData%/Microsoft/Crypto/RSA/`.